OSGeo/PROJ/docs/source/specifications/projjson.rst

 .. note::

     PROJ versions prior to PROJ 8.0.0 used versions of the EPSG dataset that did not have the datum ensemble concept.
-Consquently they used a ``datum`` member instead of a ``datum_ensemble``.
+Consequently they used a ``datum`` member instead of a ``datum_ensemble``.
 The number of elements in the datum ensemble may also vary over time when new realizations of WGS 84 are added to the ensemble.